gxapplications/asterism-for-domotics/README.md

 ```
 npm run setup
 ```
 This will install without development/test dependencies (will use less disk space).
-This will install more than 1100 dependencies in about 5 to 15 minutes.
+This will install a lot of dependencies in about 5 to 15 minutes.
 A build is done just after (using webpack) to compile asterism and selected plugins (can take several minutes).
 And then a choice can be made: either to use local HTTP / local self signed HTTPS / full public HTTPS with your own domain name.